Since 2006, the Jeep Patriot has been a small SUV contender, but quality varies across model years.

 Jeep Patriot Generations

 When the Jeep Patriot burst onto the scene in 2006, it quickly carved out its niche in the compact SUV world.
-It was a budget-friendly adventurer’s dream, promising Jeep’s legendary off-road prowess wrapped in a sleek, modern package.
+It was a cost-effective adventurer’s dream, promising Jeep’s legendary off-road prowess wrapped in a streamlined, modern package.

 For quick reference, here’s a snapshot of the Jeep Patriot’s model years: